nordic-institute/X-Road/doc/Manuals/ug-syspar_x-road_v6_system_parameters.md

 | confSignCertHashAlgoUri     | string         | http://www.w3.org/2001/04/xmlenc#sha512  | URI of the algorithm used for calculating the hash value of the certificate used to sign the global configuration.<br/>Possible values are<br/>http://www.w3.org/2001/04/xmlenc#sha256,<br/>http://www.w3.org/2001/04/xmlenc#sha512. |
 | ocspFreshnessSeconds        | integer        | 3600                                     | Defines the validity period (in seconds) for the OCSP responses retrieved from the OCSP responders.
 OCSP responses older than the validity period are considered expired and cannot be used for certificate verification. |
 | timeStampingIntervalSeconds | integer        | 60                                       | Defines the interval of time-stamping service calls.
 Interval in seconds after which message log records must be timestamped.
 The interval must be between 60 and 86400 seconds. **Note: this value must be less than *ocspFreshnessSeconds.*** |

-### 4.3 Global Configuration Generation Interval Parameter

-The global configuration generation interval parameter regulates the timing for global configuration generation.
-Global configuration generation is invoked by the Cron daemon [[CRONMAN](#Ref_CRONMAN)].
-The parameter is located at following file:

-	/etc/cron.d/xroad-center

-The file is deployed during X-Road installation and by default has following content (see exact cron specifications) \[[CRONHOW](#Ref_CRONHOW)\]:

-	#!/bin/sh
-	* * * * * xroad curl http://127.0.0.1:8084/managementservice/gen_conf 2>1 >/dev/null;

-The parameter regulating the timing of global configuration generation is the cron expression at the start of the last line (\* \* \* \* \*), which means that global configuration generation is invoked every minute by default.

 ## 5 Configuration Proxy System Parameters